pursuit-monique/Youtube-Clone/README.md

-# Getting Started with Create React App
+# Youtube Clone Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by Tobechukwu Obi and Monique Correa.

-## Available Scripts
+## Trello Board

 In the project directory, you can run: